John-Titor/os9-m68k-ports/README.md

 ### Disk support

+The OS-9 RBF API uses 24-bit LSNs (LBAs) which, meaning that disks are limited to 8GiB (larger disks can be connected, but the extra capacity cannot be used).
-OS-9 RBF is limited to 24-bit LSNs (LBAs) which limits disks to 8GiB (though some comments suggest a 23-bit limit).
-Additionally, the format is limited to 524,280 allocation units (clusters), which limits the total number of files.
+Additionally, the on-disk format can only support 524,280 allocation clusters which limits the total number of files that can be created.

 ### os9make